1947 Croydon Dakota accident

+The Ministry of Civil Aviation, named the dead as: Sisters Rousselot, Lester and Martin, of La Sagesse Convent, London, N.W.; Mr. and Mrs. Cond and their two children; Miss Cecilia Beckett, Mr. Mervyn Frazer, Mrs. Warren, of Dublin, Mr. Schauder and Captain E. Spencer.

 Accident

 It was snowing and the airfield at Croydon was covered in dark snow clouds when at 11:40 the Spencer Airways Dakota attempted to depart bound for Salisbury in Rhodesia.
 The C-47A had just lifted from the runway at Croydon when the starboard wing dropped, then the aircraft turned to the left and the port wing dropped.
 The pilot was seen to apply full starboard aileron but the bank angle increased to 40 degrees with the port wing tip only a few feet from the ground.
 As the aircraft reached the perimeter track of the airfield, the aircraft levelled and then swung to the right.
-The aircraft bounced on the ground and crashed head-on into a parked CSA Douglas C-47, registrarion OK-WDB; both aircraft caught fire, and were subsequently destroyed.
+The aircraft bounced on the ground and crashed head-on into a parked CSA Douglas C-47, registration OK-WDB; both aircraft caught fire, and were subsequently destroyed.
 Eleven of the 18 passengers and one of the five crew died.

 Seven of the 11 survivors were taken to Croydon General Hospital but only two had to stay for further treatment.
 Two mechanics who were working on the CSA aircraft escaped without injury.

 The Ministry of Civil Aviation instituted "an inspection of Certificates of Airworthiness, Certificates of Safety and crew licences" at airfields under their control to ensure these documents were in order.

 The aircraft did not have a C of A, nor a valid Certificate of Safety, and no member of crew held a Navigators licence nor a licence to sign a Certificate of Safety.